Welcome to York

 Our Research, Collections & Archives

-The York collection represents one of the most extensive archaeological assemblages from Britain and is of national, regional and local importance.
-The archive contains site records, artefacts and ecofacts from over 800 archaeological interventions.
-They range from major excavations to small evaluations and watching briefs.
+York Archaeology research manages one of the most extensive archaeological collections in Britain, with national, regional, and local significance.
+The archive contains site records, artefacts, and ecofacts from more than 800 archaeological investigations, ranging from major excavations to small evaluations and watching briefs.

 Digital Archive